huggingface/diffusers/docs/source/en/api/pipelines/hunyuandit.md

 ).to("cuda")
 ```

-Then change memory layout of the `transformer` and `vae` components of the pipeline to be of "channels-last":
+Then change the memory layout of the pipelines `transformer` and `vae` components to `torch.channels-last`:

 ```python
 pipeline.transformer.to(memory_format=torch.channels_last)